FreelancingTwin/fresno-art-museum/README.md

 </ul>

 **Known bugs:**
 I want the site to not scroll when I use the dropdown menu.
 I do have a workaround of positioning the div absolute, but still, it scrolls in the background.
-Still thinking...
+Still thinking.
 If you know a better solution, or have a suggestion, message me at my twitter @katkawpose https://twitter.com/KatKawPose saying 'Hey, I checked your fam project, I know how to fix the dropdown better!
 Would save ya a million dollars.'

 ## Optimizations